ono-midori/ono-midori.github.io/techs/libevent.md

     enum event_base_config_flag flag);
 ```

 Calling `event_config_avoid_method` tells Libevent to avoid a specific available backend by name.
-Calling `event_config_require_feature()` tells Libevent not to use any backend that cannot supply all of a set of features.
+Calling `event_config_require_feature()` tells Libevent not to use any backend that cannot supply all of a set of features (in other word, to use a backend that supports all the features in set).
 Calling `event_config_set_flag()` tells Libevent to set one or more of the run-time flags below when constructing the event base.

 The recognized feature values for `event_config_require_features` are: